Go back to normal view

 and our commitment to peace.
 We each took home a small candle of hope.

 5pm on Sunday 11 November 2018

-A Candlelit Service of Remembrance when we will recall each of the Sons of Sywell and Overstone,
+A Candlelit Service of Remembrance when we recalled each of the Sons of Sywell and Overstone,

-and light candles of hope... and by so doing, pick up the torch passed to us by the fallen.
+and for our world.
+By so doing, we picked up the torch passed to us by the fallen.